ericcornelissen/shescape/docs/index.md

 | --------- | -------- | -------------------------------- |
 | `safeArg` | `string` | The quoted and escaped argument. |

+> `quote` automatically converts non-string values to strings if needed and will
+> error if this is not possible.
+You are responsible for verifying the input
+> makes sense.

 ### `quoteAll(args)`

 The `quoteAll` function takes as input an array of values, the arguments, puts